 Wi-Fi frequencies and speeds - what is 802.11?

-Something you’ll come across when looking at Wi-Fi hardware are the 802.11 specifications, and they need some explanation because it’s important to understand what they mean to get the most out of Wi-Fi.
+Something you’ll come across when looking at wireless technology is the 802.11 specifications, and they need some explanation.
+You’ll need to understand what they mean if you want to get the most out of Wi-Fi.

 Wi-Fi version no.

-Also included in the table are the new Wi-Fi version numbers.
-These have been recently introduced as a friendlier alternative to the 802.11 labels, though as it’s a new initiative there will be lots of devices sticking to the old naming convention so it still helps to know what each of the IEEE numbers mean.
+Also included in the table are the Wi-Fi version numbers.
+These have been recently introduced as a friendlier alternative to the 802.11 labels.
+This is a new initiative though, so there will be lots of devices sticking to the old naming convention still.
+It definitely still helps to know what each of the IEEE numbers means.

-When buying Wi-Fi hardware you should check that the supported frequencies match your existing Wi-Fi setup, though to simplify things we’d recommend always going for ‘dual band’ equipment as it will then support both 2.4GHz and 5GHz.
-Not only is this better from a compatibility point of view but it also means you can switch to using 2.4GHz if the limited range of 5GHz proves to be a problem.
+When buying Wi-Fi hardware, you should check that the supported frequencies match your existing Wi-Fi setup.
+But to simplify things, we’d recommend always going for ‘dual-band’ or 'tri-band' equipment as it will then support both 2.4GHz and 5GHz.
+Not only is this better from a compatibility point of view, but it also means you can switch to using 2.4GHz if the limited range of 5GHz proves to be a problem.

-Setting up Wi-Fi at home is straightforward.
-To do it you just need a Wi-Fi router, which is the key bit of hardware which generates a wireless network.
-Your broadband provider will usually supply one for free, or you can purchase your own.
+Setting up Wi-Fi access at home is simple.
+All you need is a Wi-Fi router, which is the key bit of hardware that generates a wireless network.
+Your broadband provider will usually supply one for free, or you can purchase your own router.

 In brief, here are the steps to setting up Wi-Fi for the first time with a new router:

 - Wait for the Wi-Fi network to come online.
-This can take a couple of minutes, and will be indicated by a light on the router.
+This can take a couple of minutes and will usually be indicated by a green light on the router.

-- Using a Wi-Fi compatible device (such as a laptop or smartphone) scan for the Wi-Fi network.
+- Using a Wi-Fi device, such as a laptop or smartphone, scan for the Wi-Fi network.
 The default network name will be shown in the router manual or on a sticker attached to the router.

 - Select the Wi-Fi network and enter the password supplied with the router.